Chapter 3745-38 Ohio NPDES General Permits

 (i) Involve the same or substantially similar types of operations.

 (ii) Discharge the same types of wastes or engage in the same types of sludge use or disposal practices.

 (iii) Require the same effluent limitations, operating conditions, or standards for sewage sludge use or disposal.

 (v) In the opinion of the director, are more appropriately controlled under a general permit than under individual permits.

 (3) Water quality based limits.
 If one source within a category or subcategory is subject to a water quality based limit, then all the sources within that category or subcategory shall be subject to the same limit.

 (C) Individual or general NPDES permit coverage.
 The director may require any person who has submitted a notice of intent to obtain coverage under a general NPDES permit, or who otherwise has obtained coverage under a general NPDES permit, to apply for and obtain an individual NPDES permit or alternative general NPDES permit coverage.
 If the person has general NPDES permit coverage and does not apply for an individual or alternative general NPDES permit within ninety days of receiving written notification from the director to submit such an application to Ohio EPA, then the existing general NPDES permit coverage for that person is terminated.
 Any interested person may petition the director to take action under this paragraph.
 Cases where an individual NPDES permit or alternative general NPDES permit coverage may be required include any of the following:

-(1) The discharge currently is, or potentially may be, a significant contributor of pollution;
+(1) The discharge currently is, or potentially may be, a significant contributor of pollutants.

-(6) An alternative general NPDES permit has been issued for a specific category of dischargers; or
+(6) An alternative general NPDES permit has been issued for a specific category of dischargers

 (7) The director has revoked the general NPDES permit pursuant to this chapter.